PicsArt/cppbind/docs/03_get_started/04_inheritance.rst

 In this case again we have used the same value for **shared_ref** for all 4 types.

 .. note::
-    Here we used **gen: interface** instead of **gen: class**.
+    Here we used **action: gen_interface** instead of **action: gen_class**.
     Most of the modern languages do not support multiple inheritance so we have to tell IEGEN to generate interfaces with implementations instead.

 .. note::
-    It's important to note that in case of multiple inheritance all parent's should have the same root type, otherwise an error will be thrown and the code won't be parsed.
+    It's important to note that IEGEN supports multiple inheritance only for polymorphic types (when type has a virtual method/destructor or has a polymorphic base).

 .. note::
     As Rectangle and Rhombus are interfaces then Parallelogram also should be an interface.